timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 tanzu apps workload tail simple-python-app
 ```

 That's it!
-You have built your first custom supply chain and hopefully many more will follow.
+You have built your first custom supply chain, and hopefully, many more will follow.
 Let's delete the resources that we applied to the cluster.
 ```terminal:execute
 command: |